belgattitude/soluble-metadata/README.md

 $ composer require soluble/metadata
 ```

-Most modern frameworks will include Composer out of the box, but ensure the following file is included:
+Most modern frameworks will include composer out of the box, but ensure the following file is included:

 ```php
 <?php